 - Then place the mould on the smooth horizontal, rigid, and non-absorbant surface.

-- The mould is then filled with fresh concrete in four layers with taping each layer 25 times by taping rod, and level the top surface with a trowel.
+- The mould is then filled with fresh concrete in four layers with taping each layer 25 times by taping rod, and leveling the top surface with a trowel.

-- Then the mould is slowly pulled in vertical and removed from concrete, so as not to disturb the concrete cone.
+- Then the mould is slowly pulled in vertically and removed from the concrete, so as not to disturb the concrete cone.

-- This free concrete deform all the surface to subside due to the effect of gravity.
+- This free concrete deforms all the surface to subside due to the effect of gravity.

 - That subsidence of concrete in the periphery is a SLUMP of concrete.